erdtch/yolo_trainer_with_python/README.md

 Copy a command form the output and then run that command.

-# Edit Config on YOLO
+# Edit configurations on YOLO

 On the project we copied all cfg files into ***"yolo_trainer_with_python/cfg_data"***.
 In this folder you will see all ***".cfg"*** files which you can edit some configuration for training your model.